 To maximize the potential of a snag, we look at attendance, pitcher and batter match-ups, and where the “hot zones” are in each park.

 The Houston Astros had an average attendance of 26587 during the 2015 season.
 In the AL West this attendance means Minute Maid Park offers the fourth best opportunity for snagging a foul ball.
 The best sections will be sections 112-116 along the third base side and sections 122-126 along the first base line.
 Sections 111 and 127 are also decent for foul balls and are out of range of broken or loose bats as well.

 Los Angeles Angels Angel Stadium

 Angel Stadium saw an average attendance of 37195 during the 2015 season.
-In the AL West this attendance means Minute Maid Park offers the worst opportunities for snagging a foul ball.
+In the AL West this attendance means the Los Angeles Angels‘ park offers decent opportunities for snagging a foul ball.
 The best sections will be 109-112, because more fouls travel down the 3B side than the 1B line.
 Nearly equal opportunities will be available in sections 124-126 on the opposite side of the diamond.

 Oakland Athletics Oakland Coliseum

 The Oakland Athletics had the lowest average attendance in the AL West with only 21829 showing up for each game during the 2015 season.
 This means O. Co. has the best odds in the AL West for snagging a foul ball.
 The best sections in the Coliseum are along the 3B side in 120-123.
 On the 1B side the sections behind the visitor dugout, 112-114, are the best.
 It’s important to know the Athletics field has some of the largest foul territory in the MLB.
 To increase the chances, fans should sit as close to the field as possible.